AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 - <xref:community-resend-invitation>

-	If you invite a tenant to the community but they do not receive it, you can resend the invitation.
+	If you invite a tenant to the community but they do not receive an invitation email, you can resend it.

 - <xref:community-add-users>

-	Add users within your tenant as community members.
+	Add users within your tenant as Community Members.

 - <xref:community-remove-users>

-	Remove users within your tenant as community members.
+	Remove users within your tenant as Community Members.

 - <xref:community-remove-yourself>

-	Remove yourself as a community member.
+	Remove yourself as a Community Member.

 - <xref:community-add-clients>